pmq20/libsquash/README.md

 ## Building

-On most systems you can build the library using the following commands,
+On most systems you can build and test the library using the following commands,

     mkdir build
     cd build

     cmake ..
     cmake --build .

     ctest

 ## API